brave-intl/publishers/README.md

   * Update your env to include `TWITCH_CLIENT_SECRET="your-app-secret"`
 * Save the app

+### reCAPTCHA Setup

+In order to test the rate limiting and captcha components you will need to setup an account with Google's [reCAPTCHA](https://www.google.com/recaptcha/intro/android.html).
+Instructions can be found at the [reCAPTCHA gem repo](https://github.com/ambethia/recaptcha#rails-installation).
+Add the api keys to your Env variables.

 ### Local Eyeshade Setup

 1. Follow the [setup instructions](https://github.com/brave-intl/bat-ledger) for bat-ledger